Bill Ackman: Investment style

-Ackman has said that his most successful investments have always been controversial, and that his first rule of activist investing is to "make a bold call that nobody believes in".
+Ackman has said that his most successful investments have always been controversial, and that his first rule of activist investing is to "make a bold call that nobody believes in."
+But he also values investment stability in a style of Warren Buffett, as reflected in his development of "permanent capital" and strategic corporate structuring with conglomerates like Howard Hughes Holdings.

 His most notable market plays include shorting MBIA's bonds during the 2008 financial crisis, his proxy fight with Canadian Pacific Railway, and his stakes in the Target Corporation, Valeant Pharmaceuticals, and Chipotle Mexican Grill.
 From 2012 to 2018, Ackman held a US$1 billion short against the nutrition company Herbalife, a company he has described as a pyramid scheme designed as a multi-level marketing firm.
-His efforts were reported in the documentary film Betting on Zero.
+His efforts were reported in the documentary film "Betting on Zero".

 After weak performance in 2015–2018, Ackman reworked his management of Pershing Square.
 The next year, Pershing Square returned 58.1%, which Reuters says qualified it as "one of the world's best performing hedge funds" for 2019.

 Critics of Ackman have called him an oligarch, basing accusations on his use of market manipulation and use of his wealth to push for his own policy preferences, particularly with respect to Israel.